preethireddy-p/interview-o-pedia/README.md

+# Interview-o-pedia
-# A VIDEO CONFERENCING ZOOM CLONE APP FOR EASY ONLINE INTERVIEWS
+### A VIDEO CONFERENCING ZOOM CLONE APP FOR EASY ONLINE INTERVIEWS

 ## Motivation
 The objective of this application is to ease the process of job interviews for both sides in the current virtual means, serving the following features: